jphong125/stellaapic/Writerside/topics/luckymonaco-v4.md

 If User account already exists in the Lucky Monaco database it will be updated with the response data if necessary.

+## Partner Name (Id)
+Partner Name (Id) (secureLogin parameter) is unique identifier of the Partner within Casino Operator system. <br/>
+Partner ID and Token will be issued by LuckyMonaco team member.

 ## Play Session
 Play session is a game round in which bet and wins are combined together.